thisistom/checkout/README.rst

 given an inventory describing the items, their prices and the promotional group of which they are part.

+Two types of promotions are supported:

+ * Buy 3 of the same item, and get one free
+ * Buy 3 items from the same promotional group, and get the cheapest free

 Quick Start
 -----------